-I promised I wouldn't put a blog here (if you want to hear me talk, friend me on Facebook).
+I promised I wouldn't put a blog here.
+If you want to hear me talk, friend me on Facebook.
+Or look at my Pinterest boards or my YouTube channel.
+Lots of good people read there!

 But I came across a fun interview I did with SerialBox about Whitehall and other topics.
 They ask great questions and publish great serials!